Zmerrill1/FinanceApp/README.md

 ## Live Demo

-Check out the live application on Heroku: [Django Finance Project](https://fintrack-pdm-511a83ebf2da.herokuapp.com/)
+Check out the live application on Heroku: [FinTrack](https://fintrack-pdm-511a83ebf2da.herokuapp.com/)

 ## Table of Contents